garycheung13/garycheung13-ux-portfolio/content/project/emx-systems.md

 ##### Save for later: Keeping track of patient information

 Providers typically look at multiple different types of documents making a diagnosis.
-In most EMR systems, this means multiple searches through the patient’s data to find all the documents they need.
-How our system be designed so that providers can keep track of multiple documents at once?
+In most EMR systems, this means multiple searches through the patient’s data to find all the documents they need. **How might our system be designed so that providers can keep track of multiple documents at once?**

 Our save for later feature allows providers to mark documents they find important so that they can quickly refer back to several documents very quickly.
+This will save them the effort of having to repeat a search for a document simply to view it again.

 ![EMX save for later](/images/project-assets/save-for-later.gif)

 _Design Rationale_

-* Save button next to documents is simple and easily undoable to make the process of saving as fast as possible with the ability to undo mistakes easily.
+* Save icon next to documents is simple and easily toggleable to make the process of saving as fast as possible while preserving the ability to undo mistakes easily.

 * Save for later button on bottom right corner allows providers to jump to their saved documents in one click.